 - Take vitamins.
 Ask your health care provider to recommend supplements that may help your body deal with the stress.

 - Get regular exercise.
 Choose an exercise your doctor feels is appropriate and do it regularly.
 Walking, cycling, or swimming are especially good because you can enjoy the outside while you exercise.
-Aerobic activity is a great stress reliever.
+Aerobic activity is a great stress relieving exercise.

 - Don’t start bad habits.
 Some people find themselves tempted to drink, smoke, or do recreational drugs to deal with the stress.
 Don’t give into temptation.
 You have enough to deal with without worrying about a possible addiction.